nutanix-japan/nai-llm/docs/iep/iep_pre_reqs.md

     TestNAI --> [*]
 ```

-Prepare the following pre-requisites for mgmt-cluster and dev-cluster kubernetes clusters.
+Prepare the following pre-requisites needed to deploy NAI on target kubernetes cluster.

 ## Calculate the Required vCPUs

 Calculate the number of vCPU for the NKP cluster.

 ???
 Tip "GPU Node Sizing Tips"

     Base configurations for GPU nodes are as follows:

     - For each GPU node will have 8 CPU cores, 24 GB of memory, and 300 GB of disk space.